elwayman02/weevil-news/content/governor-devine-flouts-law-and-justice.md

 Lockheart, currently running for Governor."
 Apparently realizing he'd crossed a line, Governor Devine quickly holstered his gun and everyone was able to leave the jail without bloodshed.

-This entire exchange was witnessed by five members of law enforcement, four of whom have been named in a lawsuit against the Governor filed on Saturday by Miss Lockheart's legal representative, Joshua JD Holliday.
-These individuals were Deputy Jackie Saber, Deputy Joda, Deputy Erickson, and Recruit Deputy Jessica Darsen.
+This entire exchange was witnessed by five members of law enforcement, several of whom have been named in a lawsuit against the Governor filed on Saturday by Miss Lockheart's legal representative, Joshua JD Holliday.
+These individuals included Deputy Jackie Saber, Deputy Jodah Erickson, and Recruit Deputy Jessica Darsen.

 Weevil News spoke with Winifred Lockheart after the incident and asked her to comment on how she